-A. Yes, for most items, to most mainland locations in Canada and USA.
+A. Outbound shipping is typically a flat-fee charge (specified at time of purchase) or is complimentary (where specified), offer is subject to change, to most mainland locations in Canada and USA.
 Remote locations with carrier restrictions may incur additional freight charges (even for items marked 'free shipping' - this will be explained prior to finalizing and shipping your order to get your understanding and agreement first.
-Contact us for orders/shipping to international locations.
+Contact us for orders/shipping rates to international locations.

 Q. What couriers do you use for shipments?

 A. It depends on the logistics required to safely deliver the package and what type of package it is (small or large, for example).
 Canada Post, UPS, etc. are common, as well as other private specialty couriers.

 Q. Where do you ship the orders from?

 A. Typically from our offices, or directly from the Artists' studios or from their representatives' offices.